-Fireweed signed the Hudbay Option Agreement for the Tom and Jason claims and associated assets on December 14, 2016 and exercised the option on February 2, 2018.
+Fireweed signed the Hudbay Option Agreement for the Tom and Jason claims and associated assets on December 14, 2016 and exercised the option in February 2018.
 All claims, permits, licences and assets have been transferred and registered in the name of Fireweed.
 The agreement contained the following terms and conditions which have now been completed: